 Starting with controlled 360 turns, manoeuvres in freefall are now introduced.
-Around this point, you’ll receive further canopy control training helping you achieve your Canopy Handlin (CH1) certificate.
+Around this point, you’ll receive further canopy control training helping you achieve your Canopy Handling (CH1) certificate.

-Once you can maintain and change your direction in freefall you can start having some real fun in the sky jumping from full altitude of 15,000ft.
+Once you can maintain and change your direction in freefall you can start having some real fun in the sky jumping from full altitude.
 You will learn new skills including how to exit the aircraft in an unstable position and recover, dive exits, tracking (moving forwards) and track turns.

 In order to be awarded an A-Licence as a British Parachute Association qualified skydiver, you will need to complete the final stage qualification jump.
-You must perform every manoeuvre on a single skydive from 10,000 feet showing control, precision and awareness throughout.
+You must perform every manoeuvre on a single skydive from full altitude showing control, precision and awareness throughout.

 Sadly, we can’t share the love of skydiving with everyone.
 Due to the nature of the sport there are some age, weight and health restrictions.